openshift/enhancements/enhancements/microshift/microshift-storage-version-migrator.md

 MicroShift imports the go modules for the Migrator controller and the Trigger controller.
 The services are kicked off at launch and managed by the MicroShift process.
-OpenShift on the other hand, runs only the Migrator and it runs it as a Deployment that is kicked off and managed by the [Kube Storave Version Migrator Operator](https://github.com/openshift/cluster-kube-storage-version-migrator-operator).
+OpenShift on the other hand, runs only the Migrator and it runs it as a Deployment that is kicked off and managed by the [Kube Storage Version Migrator Operator](https://github.com/openshift/cluster-kube-storage-version-migrator-operator).
 It is the responsibility of Operators to then initiate storage version migrations.